I went on vacation to Osaka during summer break. These are the tips I used to stay on budget—they may help you too!

 Let's start with the travel cost.
 It was roughly 1000 yen round trip, because Umeda Sky Tower was on the way back to the hotel.
 Minoo park itself was free, but I did spend some money at the convenience store on breakfast, some snacks, and drinks—about 600 yen.
 I also bought one drink (160 yen) when I ran out of water and couldn't find a water fountain.

 Overall, this was the most fun I had for the least amount of money.
-There was an amazing hike up the mountain, and on the way there's an insect museum (I don't remember the cost), several shrines, various food and souvenir shops, and a restaurant.
+There was an amazing hike up the mountain, and on the way, there was an insect museum (I don't remember the cost), several shrines, various food and souvenir shops, and a restaurant.
 I even saw a hotel on the way to the park just near the entrance.

 On the way back, I decided to get off the train at the stop just before Umeda station and walk over to Umeda Sky Tower.
 Since Willer Express is in the same building, I also bought my ticket to Kokura for 6000 yen.